rupertgermann/tt_news/README.md

 #### Version 11.0.0

-This tt_news version is compatible with TYPO3 v9 up to v11.
+This tt_news version is compatible with TYPO3 v10 and v11.

-The Backend Module "News Admin" does not (yet) work with TYPO3 v11
+The Backend Module "News Admin" has been dropped in TYPO3 v11

 #### Version 10.1.0